dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 `dotnet-core-uninstall dry-run` and `dotnet-core-uninstall whatif` display the .NET Core SDKs and Runtimes that will be removed based on the options provided without performing the uninstall.
 These commands are synonyms.

 Since this is a destructive tool, it is **highly** recommended that you do a dry run before the running the remove command.
 This will tell you what .NET Core SDKs and Runtimes that will be removed.
-[This article explains which SDKs and Runtimes are safe to remove.](/versions/remove-runtime-sdk-versions#should-i-remove-a-version)
+[This article](/versions/remove-runtime-sdk-versions#should-i-remove-a-version) explains which SDKs and Runtimes are safe to remove.

 `dotnet-core-uninstall remove` uninstalls .NET Core SDKs and Runtimes that are specified by a collection of options.
+The tool cannot be used to uninstall SDKs or Runtimes with version 5.0 or above.

 >[!WARNING]
 >This tool can uninstall versions of the .NET Core SDK that are required by `global.json` files on your machine.
 You can reinstall .NET Core SDKs from https://dotnet.microsoft.com/download.